-Admissions at Our Campuses in Philadelphia, PA, Cherry Hill, NJ, and Egg Harbor, NJ
+Admissions at Our Campuses in Philadelphia, PA, Cherry Hill, NJ, and West Atlantic City, NJ

 Whether you have dreamed of becoming a nurse or medical assistant your whole life or are just learning about the medical industry, our medical career training programs at Prism Career Institute may be right for you.
-We offer Practical Nursing and Medical Assistant programs in Philadelphia, PA, Cherry Hill, NJ, and Egg Harbor, NJ, where we empower students with skill-based training.
+We offer Practical Nursing at our Philadelphia, PA campus and Medical Assistant programs in Philadelphia, PA, Cherry Hill, NJ, and West Atlantic City, NJ, where we empower students with skill-based training.
 Learn more about our institute and admissions process today.

 Our Admissions Process

 At Prism Career Institute, we aim to help prospective students choose a fulfilling career path that provides them with both personal and financial rewards.
 All prospective students interested in admission to Prism Career Institute have to undergo the admissions process, which is outlined as follows:

 - Applicants must first complete an initial questionnaire that will be evaluated by an admissions representative, who will then interview each applicant to evaluate their goals and circumstances.

 - Prospective students then have to take a school entrance exam, and students who pass will be considered for admission.

 - The admissions department works with the program departments to determine the applicant’s ability to succeed in the program and decides their admission status.
 Students will then receive written notification from the school regarding whether they were accepted or not.